 Other recent books include the multi-volume Cambridge History of Law in America (published in April 2008, co-edited with Michael Grossberg of Indiana University) and The United States Supreme Court: The Pursuit of Justice (2005).
 Earlier books include The Many Legalities of Early America (2000), Law, Labor, and Ideology in the Early American Republic (1993), Labor Law in America (1992), and The State and the Unions (1985)

-Tomlins has also published more than 150 chapters, articles, working papers, scholarly editorials, and other bits and pieces.
+Tomlins has also published about 200 chapters, articles, working papers, scholarly editorials, and other bits and pieces.
 From 1995 until 2004, he was editor of the Law and History Review.
 From 2005 until 2009 he was first co-editor (with Jack Heinz) then sole editor of Law & Social Inquiry.
 He also edits the Cambridge University Press book series Cambridge Historical Studies in American Law and Society, and co-edits (with Michael Grossberg) the CUP series New Histories of American Law.
 His publications have been awarded the Surrency prize of the American Society for Legal History, the Littleton-Griswold prize of the American Historical Association, the J. Willard Hurst prize of the Law and Society Association (twice), and the Bancroft Prize of the trustees of Columbia University.